IN THE MOUNTAINS OF FIRE

-After a deep drag of tobacco, glancing down at the end reddened by her lips, gives my arm an extra tug closer.
+After a deep drag of tobacco, glancing down at the end reddened by her lips, she gives my arm an extra tug closer.
 “Say, I could use some of that beeswax, myself.
 Not much, just a dab to make lipstick with.
 Berries don’t grow this time of year, and I’ve got to make a living.”

 “Fine,” I say.
 “Just not too much.”

 “It only takes a bit.”
 She tosses off an easy laugh like I’d told her a joke, as she reaches up and toys with my beard again.
 “You’re old for this business,” she says.
 “A survivor.”

 “Uh uh,” she says, and her eyes burn as she looks away.
 “Most of us are ghosts.”

 She says nothing further till we reach her place, the red lamp cold and lifeless in the wan daylight.
 She keeps a surprisingly clean establishment for a lone player busy all night—looks like she’s crocheted herself some pretty curtains, gathered fresh flowers for the vase, and polished all the mirrors.
 And the floor shines enough to show reflections by itself, suitably enough.
 Why would she keep such clean quarters and neglect her own hygiene?
 “You don’t work alone, do you,” I say.

 “I’ve trained a couple girls with nowhere else to go.”
 She sucks hard on her cigarette and her eyes narrow.
 “They won’t interfere with our business.”